syncfusion-content/flutter-docs/Flutter/calendar/drag-drop.md

 {% endhighlight %}
 {% endtabs %}

-## Disabling dragging time indicator
+## Time indicator

-[showTimeIndicator]() - Using this property can handle the time indicator whether it should visible or not, which shows the dragged appointment current position time in time text slots.
+[showTimeIndicator]() - This property handles whether to show the time indicator or not, which shows the dragging appointment current time position in time ruler.
 Default value of the [ShowTimeIndicator]() property is true.
-Also you can set the time indicator style and format by using [indicatorTimeFormat]() and [timeIndicatorStyle]().

 {% tabs %}
 {% highlight Dart %}